brilliantdrink/tools-for-bttv/README.md

 - Duplicate emotes detection for channel dashboard and on emote pages (available on BTTV and FFZ)
 - Emote usage data visible on dashboard and emote page (available on BTTV and FFZ)
 - Free-form notes and "do not remove" tags for emotes (available on BTTV and FFZ)

-These features will also be implemented for the other platforms.
+- Seasonal / themed emote collections / variants with automated (one-click) replacement for the whole collection (available on BTTV and FFZ)

 Planned features include:

-- Seasonal / themed emote collections / variants with automated (one-click) replacement for the whole collection
 - Notification (on-site) about deleted emotes
 - Emote fallbacks for deleted emotes
 - Categorize emote usage to check which bots are using which emotes